inspec/inspec/docs-chef-io/content/inspec/resources/user.md

     its('passwordage') { should_be <= 365 }

-    where `365` represents the number of days since the last password change.
+> where `365` represents the number of days since the last password change.

 ### maxbadpasswords

-The `maxbadpasswords` property tests the count of max incorrect password settings for a specific user.
+The `maxbadpasswords` property tests the count of maximum number of incorrect password settings for a specific user.

     its('maxbadpasswords') { should eq 7 }

-    where `7` is the count of maximum incorrect password settings.
+> where `7` is the count of maximum incorrect password settings.

 ### badpasswordattempts